ddrohan/dynamic-web-dev-labs/lab02/step_6.md

 Notice we are using our own 'lookup' function to find a particular donation but be sure you understand how it works....

 ---
+### Testing Our 'Delete' Route

+Now that we have an Add 'service' in our RESTful APi, we should really test it via our REST Client.

+---
 ## Creating Our 'Upvote' Route - 'incrementVotes'

 Finally, here's what we need to implement the 'Upvote' route